 As with the UCAT, you are only allowed to sit the BMAT once per admissions cycle; usually candidates have two sitting options but due to COVID-19, candidates can only sit BMAT in November this year.

-Whilst both have upsides, you will know your score before the UCAS deadline with the August sitting, however sitting the BMAT in October means that you have more time to prepare.
+Whilst both have upsides, you will know your BMAT score before the UCAS deadline with the September sitting, however sitting the BMAT in November means that you have more time to prepare.

-The BMAT is by no means an easy test.
-Read on to find out my top six tips for BMAT success:
+The BMAT is by no means an easy test, so make sure you’ve read our BMAT guide first.
+Then, read on to find out my top six tips for BMAT success:

 BMAT is not negatively marked, which means that it is definitely worth guessing the answers to any questions you may not have had time to answer – you may even get rewarded with a couple of extra marks.

 Since you do not lose marks for any wrong answers, even narrowing down the options for any questions you may not have enough time to work through fully means an educated guess is worth putting down.